Bedrock-OSS/bedrock-wiki/docs/text/rawtext.md

 ## Translate Component

 Allows creators to display localized text to users.
 The list of the strings to translate is inside in the language files.
-Refer to [Text & Translations](https://wiki.bedrock.dev/concepts/text-and-translations) page for more info.
+Refer to the [text guide](https://wiki.bedrock.dev/text/text-intro) page for more info.

 **Syntax:**